OfficeDev/office-scripts-docs/docs/resources/samples/combine-worksheets-into-single-workbook.md

     >
     > :::image type="content" source="../../images/combine-worksheets-flow-4.png" alt-text="The button to switch to input an entire array in a control field input box.":::

 1. Save the flow.
-The flow designer show look like the following image.
+The flow designer should look like the following image.

     :::image type="content" source="../../images/combine-worksheets-flow-5.png" alt-text="The flow designer showing the two Run script actions inside a For each control loop.":::